canonical/open-documentation-academy/wsl/how-to/install-ubuntu-wsl2.md

 ## Install Ubuntu WSL

-WSL supports a variety of Linux distributions including the latest Ubuntu release.
+WSL supports a variety of Linux distributions including the latest Ubuntu LTS release.
 Check out [the documentation](../reference/distributions.md) to see which one you prefer.
-For the rest of this tutorial we'll use `Ubuntu` as the example.
+For the rest of this tutorial we'll use `Ubuntu 24.04 LTS` as the example.

-There are multiple ways of installing distros on WSL, here we show three: via the Microsoft store, via Winget, and the WSL CLI.
-The result is equivalent.
+There are multiple ways of installing distros on WSL, here we show three: via the Microsoft store, WSL Command Line Interface, and Winget.
+The result is the same regardless of the method.

 ### Method 1: Microsoft store